evansethan/bock/README.md

 This will load the pre-trained models and generate a song for each configuration.
 The generated songs will be saved as MIDI files in the corresponding model directory within the `models/` directory.

+### Web-Based Generation (app.py)

+This project also includes a web-based interface for generating music using a trained model.

+1. Make sure you have a trained model available (e.g., `models/classic/model.pkl`).
+2. Run the Streamlit app:
+    ```bash
+    streamlit run app.py
+    ```
+3. This will open a new tab in your web browser with the Bachingbird interface.
+4. Click the "Generate New Chorale" button to create a new musical piece.
+You can listen to it directly in the browser and download the MIDI file.

 ## Model Configurations

 Bock provides several model configurations in `config.py` that you can use to experiment with different model architectures and hyperparameters.